Book a Demo!

 (@get table_grow_cont_obj pointer) => (TrapSentinel::NegativeTwo);

-// Atomics-related functions return a negative value indicating trap
+// Atomics-related functions return a negative value to indicate a trap.

 (@get memory_atomic_notify u64) => (TrapSentinel::Negative);